DevStack06/MERN-Web-App/README.md

 For executing the backend server you have to execute the following codes-:

-1. For installing the all necessary npm packages-
+1. For installing all the necessary npm packages-

 > \$ npm install

-2. Right now app is connected to the local mongoDb databse .You must start the mongoDb server before running the backend server .
+2.Now,the app is connected to the local mongoDb databse .You must start the mongoDb server before running the backend server .

 > sudo service mongod start

-3. Below is the code of connecting the mongoDB with nodeJs (index.js file)-:
+3. Below given,is the code of connecting the mongoDB with nodeJs (index.js file)-:

 ```javascript
 mongoose.connect("mongodb://localhost:27017/blogDB", {